 Hajjah Fatimah Mosque

-This mosque was built in 1846.
-Named after a charitable Malay woman who donated money to build it, the beautiful design is a mix of Malay and colonial styles.
-At the back of the Mosque are a number of old tombstones including Hajjah Fatimah's.
+This mosque was built in 1846 and was named after a charitable Malay woman who donated money to build it.
+The beautiful design is a mix of Malay and colonial styles.
+At the back of the Mosque you’ll find a number of old tombstones, including Hajjah Fatimah's.

 - Address: 4001 Beach Road, Singapore 199584